nehadesai2424/book_my_trip_REACT/README.md

 ##  Features
 - ✅ Explore travel destinations
-- ✅ Add, update, and delete reviews with validation
+- ✅ Add reviews with validation
 - ✅ Responsive and user-friendly design
 - ✅ Efficient routing for a seamless experience